skinny85/eol-blog/metalsmith/src/articles/2014/i-like-checked-exceptions.md

 }
 ```

-I would say this code looks pretty well - the exceptions forced a nice separation of the different paths the code must take depending on the result of the <code>becomeFriends</code> operation.
+I would say this code looks pretty well - the exceptions forced a nice separation of the different paths the code must take depending on the result of the `becomeFriends` operation.
 They can also contain data describing the error in more detail.
 All of that is true, however, regardless if we used the checked or unchecked variant of exceptions.
 What we gain by using the checked one is compile-time verification that we did in fact handle all possible domain failures.

 To better illustrate how this might prove useful, imagine now that the above code was successfully deployed to production, and everything works as expected.
 After a while, you get a feature request: you need to add the capability to cancel invites after they were sent (apparently a lot of people send out invites by mistake, and then want to retract them).
 So, you start the implementation at the invite layer.
-You add another action (cancelling an invite) and another exception to be thrown from methods that search for existing invites (let's say you called it <code>InviteCancelled</code>).
-Once you do that, you should get a compile-time error in your <code>becomeFriends</code> method saying that you need to deal with that exception.
+You add another action (cancelling an invite) and another exception to be thrown from methods that search for existing invites (let's say you called it `InviteCancelled`).
+Once you do that, you should get a compile-time error in your `becomeFriends` method saying that you need to deal with that exception.
 You may simply decide to throw it out of this method as well.
-After that change, you will get another compile-time error about <code>InviteCancelled</code>, this time from the client of <code>becomeFriends</code> that we saw above.
+After that change, you will get another compile-time error about `InviteCancelled`, this time from the client of `becomeFriends` that we saw above.
 Here, you may want to add another catch clause, displaying a message to the user that the invite was cancelled (maybe cancelling required the user to enter a cause for the cancellation - you might want to show it here also).

 I believe that when checked exceptions are used in a manner like this, they offer a powerful aid in making sure our code is correct.
 Those of us using statically-typed languages are aware of how much the type system can be of help in eliminating bugs.
 Checked exceptions are another way we can communicate our intent to it.